 What is a Required Minimum Distribution?

-In exchange for all of the tax advantages 401(k)s provided during your accumulation years, by law, you will need to start taking distributions from your account when you turn 72.
+In exchange for all of the tax advantages 401(k)s provided during your accumulation years, by law, you will need to start taking distributions from your account at a certain age.

 401(k) plans can help you save for retirement in a tax-advantaged way.
-However, the Internal Revenue Service (IRS) requires that you start taking withdrawals from their qualified retirement accounts when you reach the age 72.
+However, the Internal Revenue Service (IRS) requires that you start taking withdrawals from their qualified retirement accounts when you reach the age 73 (in 2025).
 These withdrawals are called required minimum distributions (RMDs).

 Why do I have to take RMDs?